Here’s why I don’t like Babbel. You might though! (REVIEW)

 Babbel review: Babbel has grown to be one of the biggest online language course providers.
-In this post I share what's good about Babbel and what not so good.
+In this post I share some reasons for why I'm not a huge fan of the software.

 Babbel is a very affordable online language course provider, that features familiar quiz-style course elements combined with exercises, pronunciation and grammar trainers as well as vocabulary practice tools.

 They offer English speakers 13 languages to pick from, with each subscription being purchased separately.
 You can also learn English with Babbel from Spanish, French, German, Italian, Swedish, and Portuguese.

 - Languages Available

 - Frequently Asked Questions

 The lessons are typical quiz-style, which remind me a lot of the styles used on Duolingo and Rosetta Stone.

 Seems like this is somewhat of a standard in online language courses these days.